ijakab/movies/Readme.md

     - much better performant when serializing queries (typeorm would often destroy the cpu on bigger data chunks).
         - That is because it handles queries differently.
 It does come at a cost - ordering by a field nested in a relation can be tricky.
 - Much faster boot time - explained in routes/Readme
-- Built-in way to execute commands
+- Built-in way to execute commands (more advanced and integrated than npm commands)